multivendorx/MultiVendorX/readme.txt

 1. Download and install MultiVendorX plugin using the built-in WordPress plugin installer.
 If you download MultiVendorX plugin manually, make sure it is uploaded to `/wp-content/plugins/` and activate the plugin through the `Plugins` menu in WordPress.
 Or follow the steps below:
 Plugins > Add new > Upload plugin > Upload dc-woocommerce-multi-vendor.zip > Install Now > Activate Plugin.
-2. Configure as you see fit, under MVX / Settings.
+2. Configure as you see fit, under MultiVendorX / Settings.
 3. Configure email notifications from WooCommerce / Settings.
-4. View Commissions under MVX / Commissions.
+4. View Commissions under MultiVendorX / Commissions.
-5. View reports MVX / Reports.
+5. View reports MultiVendorX / Reports.

 == Frequently Asked Questions ==
 = Does this plugin work with newest WP version and also older versions? =